 If you’re already entrenched in Apple’s ever-expanding universe, you can’t go wrong with the AirPods Pro.
 They’re easy to connect with any of your Apple devices and boast quality active noise canceling, Transparency Mode, and interchangeable tips.
 The case supports wireless charging, which is convenient, and the buds’ controls are intuitive and easy to use.

 They are pricey (comparable with our best overall pick) but still below that premium level despite packing some pretty premium features.
 You can take advantage of the Ear Fit Tip Test to find the right size tips for your ears, and once you do, you’ll be ready to enjoy their wonderful sound quality Our only complaints?
-We’d love to see the bass amped up as well as a “track back” gesture and volume control.
+They’re not a great choice for Windows and Android users, and they only come in white.

 - ✓ Extremely comfortable

 - ✓ Good sound quality for the money

 - ✓ Spatial vents are the real deal

 - ✗ No wireless charging

 If you’re using an Android phone (and especially a Google Pixel), the Pixel Buds A-Series are a match made in heaven.
 Though the buds lack many premium features, they get a lot right and are an absolutely solid choice at this low price point.
 We do wish they had ANC and a transparency option, however.

 The Pixel Buds absolutely nail the design and fit, keeping their size small and using a built-in stabilizer arc that ensures a stable fit.
 The spatial vents on these are also terrific and eliminate that annoying “clogged” feeling some earbuds cause.
 And with their damn decent sound, the Pixel Buds are a nice and relatively affordable pick for dedicated Android users.